rhelgason/MovieRecommender/README.md

 </p>

 ## Runtime
-As mentioned earlier, the time complexity of creating the similarity matrices O(m<sup>2</sup> + n<sup>2</sup>).
+As mentioned earlier, the time complexity of creating the similarity matrices O(n<sup>2</sup> + m<sup>2</sup>).
 I ran the datasets on various combinations of N and M to produce a data visualization of the runtime growth.
-The following is the time (in seconds) it took to produce the user similarity matrix for specific N and M values:
+The following is the time (in seconds) it took to produce the similarity matrices for specific N and M values:

 ### User Similarity Table
 <p align="center">